Open menu

 Anyway, the very first step is to use a profiler.
 Check where the slowdown starts, how long it takes to get the result from the service, and then process the result in Magento before displaying it to a user.
 We’d recommend having not only an in-built Magento profiler but also Xdebug for debugging the code and Newrelic for the code execution analysis.

-In turn, in-built MySQL search isn’t so adaptable:
+In turn, the in-built MySQL search isn't so adaptable:

 • MySQL can deal only with exact matches (alternatively, even the out-of-the-box Elasticsearch is able to search by misspelled words).

-• Magento MySQL search doesn’t support features like search by synonyms.
+• search doesn't support features like discerning synonyms for search queries.

 • MySQL can’t search, taking attribute weights into account.